diffblue/gitlab/doc/user/permissions.md

 <!-- markdownlint-disable MD029 -->

-1. Groups can be set to [allow either Owners or Owners and Maintainers to create subgroups](group/subgroups/index.md#creating-a-subgroup)
+1. Groups can be set to allow either Owners, or Owners and users with the Maintainer role, to [create subgroups](group/subgroups/index.md#create-a-subgroup).
 2. Introduced in GitLab 12.2.
 3. Default project creation role can be changed at:
    - The [instance level](admin_area/settings/visibility_and_access_controls.md#define-which-roles-can-create-projects).